Signed in as:

 6) Appealing to schools for more financial aid if appropriate

 There is a lot about affording college and the financial aid process that is time consuming and confusing, and questions frequently come up.
 Throughout this time, I make sure that I am available to help whenever needed.
-The goal is to make it as easy and clear as possible so that you get the most money with the least amount of stress.
+The goal is to make it as easy and clear as possible so that you can afford the best school possible.

-The best time to begin is June but it is extremely helpful whenever it is started.
+The best time to begin is May or June of junior year but the program is extremely helpful whenever it is started.

 Especially helpful for high income families